 There are specific offences and different penalties that apply to assaults and/or resisting police officers.
 Examples of resisting police include: running away from police who are trying to arrest you; struggling with police who are trying to arrest you or lying to police.
 This is a summary offence and is heard before the Local Court.

 More serious assaults include but are not limited to:

 - Intent to cause grievous bodily harm;

 - Assault causing death;

 - Sexual assault

 The severity of the charge(s) and potential sentences will differ depending on the nature of the circumstances e.g. seriousness of injuries sustained by the victim, presence of weapons and co-offenders.
-Read about previous cases in relation to more serious assaults that our clients have handled.
+Read about previous cases in relation to more serious assaults that our solicitors have handled.
 Speak to one of our expert criminal defence lawyers to determine what your best course of action is.